eclipse-tractusx/traceability-foss/docs/arc42.md

 Trace-X implements a functionality to create the assets and their corresponding policies in the admin panel.

-With the notification asset is possible to enable EDC contract negotiation and EDC data transfer based on access policies defined.
-Only if the sender is able to browse the asset in the catalog offer and perform a successful contract negotiation there will be the possibility to push a notification to the specified http endpoint on the receiver side.
+With the notification asset it is possible to enable EDC contract negotiation and EDC data transfer based on access policies defined.
+Only if the sender is able to find the asset in the catalog offer and perform a successful contract negotiation there will be the possibility to push a notification to the specified http endpoint on the receiver side.

-## Send Quality Notification
+## Send quality notification

-This sequence diagram describes the process of sending a quality notification between Traceability applications.
+This sequence diagram describes the process of sending a quality notification between traceability applications.

 ![arc42_010](https://eclipse-tractusx.github.io/traceability-foss/docs/assets/arc42/arc42_010.png)